mendix/docs/content/en/docs/control-center/deployed-apps.md

 ## 1 Introduction

-The **Deployed Apps Overview** page is a self-service tool that enables you to provision and offboard environments.
-The page shows all the apps within your company.
-You can use it to view an app's name, ID, Technical Contact, status, number of environments, and how many [cloud credits](/control-center/entitlements/#cloud-credits) are used.
+The **Deployed Apps Overview** page shows all the apps within your company.
+You can use it to view an app's name, ID, Technical Contact, status, number of environments, and how many [cloud credits](/control-center/entitlements/#cloud-credits) are used if applicable.
+It also offers you a self-service tool to provision and offboard environments for apps on Mendix Cloud.

 The **Deployed Apps Overview** page has the following tabs: [Mendix Cloud](#mendix-cloud), [Free Apps](#free-apps), and [Apps with License Keys](#apps-license-keys).

-{{< figure src="/attachments/control-center/deployed-apps/apps-overview.png"   alt="Deployed Apps - apps overview" >}}

 ## 2 Mendix Cloud {#mendix-cloud}

-The **Mendix Cloud** tab gives you an overview of all the apps that are deployed on Mendix Cloud.
+The **Mendix Cloud** tab gives you an overview of all the apps that are deployed on Mendix Cloud and allows you to manage your cloud resources using the self-service tool.

+{{% alert color="info" %}}
+This feature is in beta.
+To see if this capability can be activated for your company, contact your Customer Success Manager.
+{{% /alert %}}

 {{% todo %}}Check what the following text refers to{{% /todo %}}